 Highly Sensitive People are hyper aware of our surroundings and tend to have a greater response to pain, discomfort, and physical experience.
 We can get distracted easily and we despise the feeling of being watched.
 Sitting in a cubicle or office for hours and hours each day makes our body hurt and our brain scream out for freedom.
 Alleviating some of this physical and mental pain can make a big difference in quality of life.

 Here are some products and resources that can be used in the cubicle or office to make your life a little better.
-In the meantime, you may want to work on changing your career to get into the best job ever for HSPs.
+In the meantime, you may want to work on changing your career to get into the best job for Highly Sensitive Persons.

 Minimizing distractions and annoyances